flux-framework/flux-restful-api/docs/getting_started/user-guide.md

 that you have a deployment available to use to interact with.
 If you need to deploy your own API, see the [Developer Documentation](https://flux-framework.org/flux-restful-api/getting_started/developer-guide.html).
-We provide [clients](https://github.com/flux-framework/flux-restful-api/tree/main/clients) to interact with a running server, each described below.
+We provide [clients](https://github.com/flux-framework/flux-restful-api/tree/main/clients) to interact with a running server, each described below, along with a quick container tutorial (coming soon).
 The Python client is also included in our [Tutorials](https://flux-framework.org/flux-restful-api/auto_examples/index.html).

 ## Environment